Terrific TED talks and videos

-David Kelley is the co-author of Creative Confidence, noted above.
+David Kelley is the co-author of Creative Confidence.
 His TED talk, How to Build Your Creative Confidence, will whet your appetite for the excellent book that David co-authored with his brother, Tom Kelley.

 Shawn Achor’s TED Talk, The Happy Secret to Better Work is a great talk about happiness and includes wonderful, simple ways to increase happiness.